Dooders/AnarchyGraph/README.md

 # NodeWeb
 A lightweight decentralized and node-centric graph library in Python.

+Rules of NodeWeb
+1. Be yourself
+2. Be optimized
+3. Be lightweight

 No bells and whitstles, just the bare minimum to be functional.

 ---